CSCfi/rems/docs/architecture/009-review-and-form-model.md

    Application contains form fields from all forms of all catalogue items.
    Review request is sent with certain catalogue items selected and it controls which fields are shown to the reviewer.
 4. Model each reviewer organization as a catalogue item with the same form.
-   Model private fields as repeating fields that are repeated once per catalogue item in the application.
+   Model private fields, which need a separate answer for each reviewer organization, as repeating fields that are repeated once per catalogue item in the application.
    Application contains form fields of one form.
    Review request is sent with certain catalogue items selected and it controls which (repeated) fields are shown to the reviewer.
 5. Add a field type to the model where you can add multiple answers.
 E.g. click plus to add row.
-   Model private fields as repeating fields that are repeated once per each answer to the multiple answer field.
+   Model private fields, which need a separate answer for each reviewer organization, as repeating fields that are repeated once per each answer to the multiple answer field.
    Application contains form fields of one form.
    Review request is sent with certain repeated field answers selected and it controls which fields are shown to the reviewer.
 6. Model each reviewer organization as a REMS organization with a separate catalogue item with a separate form.